 In 1969 a group of volunteers decided to do something to help homeless people

 Today, by working with our clients, partners and supporters, St Mungo’s helps thousands of people across London and the south of England.
-But our beginnings were much more humble.
+But we started small.

-In 1969 a group of volunteers decided to do something to help homeless people sleeping rough on the streets of London.
-They started small, pushing a pram loaded with food, delivering sustenance to those who needed it.
+In 1969 a group of people decided to do something to help the people they saw sleeping rough on the streets of London.
+They started by going out, talking to people, offering food and what assistance they could.

 From there, the group managed to secure their first hostel to accommodate people sleeping rough – a former Marmite factory in Vauxhall, south London.

 In the years since, St Mungo’s has continued working to end homelessness and has been on the frontline of delivering services to keep people healthy, housed and hopeful.

 St Mungo’s pioneered many of the innovative services that are now part of homelessness sector practice and projects, including the first specialist project solely for people sleeping rough with a mental illness; the first specialist project solely for people sleeping rough with a history of alcohol misuse; the only specialist project solely for older people with a long history of rough sleeping and, more recently, the first Recovery College in the homelessness sector.